The Elementary Years

 And the Middle School Years?

 At present Love of Learning Montessori ends at the conclusion of 6th grade.
-However, a middle school program is actively being pursued by some members of staff and is apt to be implemented in the not too distant future.
+However, a middle school program is actively being pursued and is apt to be implemented in the not too distant future.

 For now, what happens to kids who graduate from Elementary?
 Year after year, the anecdotal evidence is mounting – they appear to be doing very well.
 This statement put together regarding our 6th grade class of 2014 is characteristic.